This blog contains the most recent articles from this web site.

 And if you’re really worried, then give thanks afterwards.
 Even in the tradition there is no reason it has to be first.)

-In Galatians Paul is lamenting that people are observing special days, and months, and years.
+In Galatians Paulus is lamenting that people are observing special days, and months, and years.
 He worries that he has wasted his time on them, and that they will be enslaved again to those things.
 Now he is mostly concerned there about Jewish festivals, but the same arguments apply.

 At best traditions are just shadows of the truth, but in most cases they are not even that.